Nicki Minaj Offers to Pay College Tuition for 14-Year-Old Who Killed Man That Assaulted His Mother | lovebscott.com

-Nicki Minaj is offering to cover the cost of tuition for14-year-old boy who shot and killed a man who attacked his mother.
+Nicki Minaj is fully in the corner of the Chicago 14-year-old who shot and killed a man to protect his mom while she was being attacked.

 On Tuesday, Nicki took to her Instagram Story with a message for the teenager that came to the rescue of his mom, named Carlishia Hood, in Chicago last week.
 She had gotten into an argument with a man, Jeremy Brown, at a restaurant and was repeatedly punched in the head.
 The boy opened fire on Brown after the attack and killed him in the process.